huggingface/optimum-habana/examples/text-generation/README.md

 As measurement is being calculated in bf16 precision, to be able to run fp8 model on single card you should use `unify_measurements` script.
 Here are the steps:
 1. Measure the model on a number of cards that are enough for the model to fit in BF16.
-2. Quantize the model on the same amount of cards for scales to be saved.
-3. Run unify_measurements.py script using the measurement files created after running steps 1 and 2.
+2. Run unify_measurements.py script using the measurement files created in step 1.
 A unified measurement is then calculated.
 ```bash
 python quantization_tools/unify_measurements.py -g 01234567 -m *path_to_8x_measurements* -o *path_to_output_1x_measurement*
 ```
 In the above example, the measurements of cards 0-7 will be unified to a single measurement.
 For example, if you specify `-g 0123 4567`, cards 0-3 and cards 4-7 will be unified in two different measurement files.
 All different group combinations are supported.
-4. Run quantization using the unified measurement file/s.
+3. Run quantization using the unified measurement file/s.

 More information on usage of the unifier script can be found in fp8 Habana docs: https://docs.habana.ai/en/latest/PyTorch/Inference_on_PyTorch/Inference_Using_FP8.html